 Novelty statement

-Eucommia ulmoides is a traditional Chinese herbal medicine, which is used blood pressure. its In this study, a chitinase gene was cloned and transformed into tobacco.
-The results showed that gene the activity of chitinase and the resistance to Botrytis cinerea in tobacco.
-The total protein of transgenic tobacco was extracted and Fusarium oxysporum was .
-The results showed that compared with wild tobacco, the transgenic tobacco significantly the growth of oxysporum.
+Eucommia ulmoides is a traditional Chinese herbal medicine, which is primarily used to regulate blood pressure.
+Literature on its anti-fungal property is scarce.
+In this study, a chitinase gene was cloned and transformed into tobacco.
+The results showed that the overexpressed gene improved the activity of chitinase and the resistance to Botrytis cinerea in tobacco.
+The total protein of transgenic tobacco was extracted and its activity against Fusarium oxysporum was studied.
+The results showed that compared with wild tobacco, the transgenic tobacco significantly inhibited the growth of F. oxysporum.

 Abstract